danielpigott/cloudflare-cli/README.md

 OPTIONS:
-    -c  --config    Path to yml file with config defaults (defaults to ~/.cfcli.yml -k  --token     Token for your cloudflare account -e  --email     Email of your cloudflare account -u  --account   Choose one of your named cloudflare accounts from .cfcli.yml -d  --domain    Domain to operate on
+    -c  --config    Path to yml file with config defaults (defaults to ~/.cfcli.yml -e  --email     Email of your cloudflare account -k  --token     Token for your cloudflare account -u  --account   Choose one of your named cloudflare accounts from .cfcli.yml -d  --domain    Domain to operate on
-    -a  --activate  Activate cloudflare after creating record (for addrecord) -f  --format    Format when printing records (csv or table) -t  --type      Type of record (for dns record functions) -l  --ttl       Set ttl on add or edit (120 - 86400 seconds, or 1 for auto) -h  --help      Display help
+    -a  --activate  Activate cloudflare after creating record (for addrecord) -f  --format    Format when printing records (csv or table) -t  --type      Type of record (for dns record functions) -p  --priority  Set priority when adding a record (MX or SRV) -l  --ttl       Set ttl on add or edit (120 - 86400 seconds, or 1 for auto) -h  --help      Display help